GreenHamze/QR-Battleship-V2/README.md

-# QR Battleship v2 — Refactored Architecture
+# QR Battleship v2

-A re-architected version of [QR Battleship v1](https://github.com/GreenHamze/QR-Battleship), built in response to architectural feedback from the project instructor.
+A re-architected version of [QR Battleship v1](https://github.com/GreenHamze/QR-Battleship).
 The game itself is unchanged from the player's perspective.
 What changed is how the work is divided between the CPEE process and the Node.js backend, and how visible the decision-making is when reading the process graph.

 This v2 lives in its own repository so the two versions can be compared side by side.
 The v1 repo is preserved as-is.

 ## Architectural Improvements

-After v1 was presented, the instructor raised three concerns about the architecture:
+After v1 was presented, three concerns about the architecture were raised:

 1. **No real separation of concerns.** The project was built like a developer would write it, not like an architect would design it.
 UI, state, and decision logic were entangled.
 2. **No real mediator.** CPEE was technically between the UI and the backend, but it was orchestrating at too high a level — the backend was making most of the interesting decisions.
 3. **Computer logic should be swappable without touching backend code.** Because the computer's strategy lived inside the backend's `ensure-player-turn` endpoint, swapping strategies required editing the Node.js source.

 A fourth, related observation: **the CPEE log should tell you everything without needing Celonis.** In v1, the log read "called `ensure-player-turn` → got result back."
-The interesting decisions — whose turn, where to shoot, did someone win — were inside the backend, invisible to CPEE's log.
+The interesting decisions (whose turn, where to shoot, did someone win) were inside the backend, invisible to CPEE's log.

 v2 addresses each of these concerns with a specific change.